aifoli-ms/AshesiInsider/README.md

 ## Authentication

 - Users register with email and password
+- Passwords are hashed in the database using pgcrypto
 - Passwords must be 8+ characters with uppercase, lowercase, number, and special character
 - Sessions use JWT stored in HttpOnly cookies (1 week expiry)
+- Rate limiting: after 3 failed login attempts, you must wait 5 minutes before trying again
 - Protected pages require authentication

 ## Contributing